Difference between FAT32 and NTFS

 - NTFS is not extensively supported.

-- Performance in NTFS file system degrades under partitions of 400 MB.
+- Performance in the NTFS file system degrades under partitions of 400 MB.

 |Maximum number of characters supported in a file name||83||255|